python/cpython/Doc/library/subprocess.rst

       Popen(['/bin/sh', '-c', args[0], args[1], ...])

-   On Windows: the :class:`Popen` class uses CreateProcess() to execute the child child program, which operates on strings.
+   On Windows: the :class:`Popen` class uses CreateProcess() to execute the child program, which operates on strings.
 If *args* is a sequence, it will be converted to a string in a manner described in :ref:`converting-argument-sequence`.